 If you don't have sales, you don't have a business.
 You have a hobby or a charity.

 You can use many landing pages / website builders and marketing automation tools to build landing pages and A/B test with Google Analytics, Tag Manager, Data Studio.

 "I could simply start by building my new startup using funnel steps as a milestones in a roadmap"

-High-end services for startup founders who value quality and guaranteed results.
+High-end services for startup founders who value quality, style and guaranteed commercial results.

 Just send a message on LinkedIn.
 We don't have to be connected.